Children Are a Gift of God

 Since 2002, the Church in the United States has experienced a crisis without precedent in our times.
-The sexual abuse of children and young people by some deacons, priests, and bishops, and the ways in which these crimes and sins were addressed, have caused enormous pain, anger, and confusion.
-As bishops, we have acknowledged our mistakes and our roles in that suffering, and we apologize and take responsibility again for too often failing victims and the Catholic people in the past.
+The sexual abuse of children and young people by some deacons, priests, and bishops and how these crimes and sins were addressed, have caused enormous pain, anger, and confusion.
+As bishops, we have acknowledged our mistakes and roles in that suffering.
+We apologize and retake responsibility for failing victims and the Catholic people in the past too often.
 From the depths of our hearts, we bishops express great sorrow and profound regret for what the Catholic people have endured.

 From the U.S. Conference of Catholic Bishops: